NubeIO/rubix-ce-docs/docs/rubix-ce/setup/getting-started.md

 ## Sidebar

-The sidebar is they way to navigate between supervisors, devices, protocols and sensors
+The sidebar is they way to easily navigate between supervisors, devices, protocols and sensors.

 ![max800pc](img/sidebar.png)

 ### Active Supervisors

 :::caution
-You must have already added a supervisor, See adding a **[supervisor](supervisor.md)**
+You must have already added a supervisor.
+See adding a **[supervisor](supervisor.md)**
 :::

 If you wish to view a supervisors on the sidebar you need to enable the supervisors from the supervisors table.